lewiuberg/tumorclass.info/README.md

 # Tumorclass.info <!-- omit in toc -->

+The project was accepted as a short paper at the [Federated Conference on Computer Science and Information Systems (FedCSIS) International Workshop on Artificial Intelligence in Machine Vision and Graphics (AIMaViG)](https://fedcsis.org/2022/aimavig/program), and submitted for inclusion in the IEEE Xplore Digital Library and published electronically in a volume of “Annals of Computer Science and Information Systems” (ACSIS).

 This repository contains the data set, preprocessing pipeline, CNN architecture implementations, model training and evaluation pipelines, and a simple web application for visualizing the results.

 <!-- Please visit [Tumorclass.info](https://app.tumorclass.info) website to see it in action. -->